 Among several factors that help explain the incidence of ectopic pregnancies are: (1) greater sexually transmitted disease prevalence, (2) diagnostic tools with improved sensitivity, (3) tubal factor infertility, (4) delayed childbearing and accompanied use of assisted reproductive technology, and (5) increased intrauterine device (IUD) use and tubal sterilization, which predispose to ectopic pregnancy if the method fails (Ankum, 1996; Li, 2014a; Ljubin-Sternak, 2014).

 Ectopic pregnancy remains the leading cause of early pregnancy-related death.
 Still, current diagnostic and treatment protocols have resulted in substantial declines in fatality rates.
 One analysis showed a 56-percent decline in the ectopic pregnancy mortality ratio between the 1980 to 1984 epoch and the 2003 to 2007 epoch.
 During this later span, African-American women were approximately three times more likely to die as a result of ectopic pregnancy complications than whites (Creanga, 2011).
 Inadequate access to gynecologic and prenatal care may partially explain this trend.

 In most of these cases, death is directly related to severe hemorrhage from tubal rupture.
 Risk factors that increase the likelihood of tubal rupture include ovulation induction, serum β-human chorionic gonadotropin (β-hCG) level >10,000 IU/L, and never having used contraception (Job-Spira, 1999).
 Appreciation of these characteristics can aid prompt surgical intervention.

 Several risks have been linked with ectopic pregnancy (Table 7-1).
-Among these, documented tubal pathology, ...
+Among these, documented tubal pathology, surgery ...